 The timber and works quay, which is located upstream from the industrial docks in Bremen's Überseestadt (New Harbour District), handles a wide variety of commodities for the food industry.
 These include animal feed, grain, cocoa and coffee.
 Kaffee HAG, which invented decaffeinated coffee, is headquartered here, as is flour producer Roland Mills United, whose raw materials arrive by ship.
 The grain harbour occupies part of the harbour basin and includes the Bremen grain storehouse, a historical building that dates back more than a century and is still in use today.

 The port of Neustädter Hafen is located on the left side of the Weser river and specialises in breakbulk, which is any type of cargo that does not fit in a shipping container.
 These include steel products such as pipes, timber, machinery and machine parts.
 Components for wind turbines and paper rolls for the paper industry are brought ashore here.
 A small number of containers also pass through Neustädter Hafen.
 Its proximity to the Bremen Cargo Distribution Center means that goods do not have to be transported far.

 8. Hemelingen Weserhafen

 The Weserhafen port in Hemelingen is the furthest inland of the eight ports.
 It is purely a river port and does not accommodate large sea-going vessels as they would be unable to pass under the bridges downstream in central Bremen or through the lock at the Weser barrage.
 The port complex is relatively new, having been built in 1968.
-It specialises in the transport of steel, other metals, scrap, sand and gravel to inland destinations as well as coal for the nearby Hemelingen coal-fired power plant.
+It specialises in the transport of steel, other metals, scrap, sand and gravel to inland destinations.